HashCodespace/Volunteerinsrilanka-org/src/_post/blog/turtle-conservation-volunteer-program-in-sri-lanka-galle.md

 Register now for the Turtle Conservation Volunteer Program in Sri Lanka -- Galle!

 Embark on a transformative journey of environmental stewardship and cultural discovery.

+As a trusted and reputable volunteer program in Sri Lanka, we understand the importance of transparency regarding the costs associated with our programs.
+Like any other organization, we incur daily expenses to place and accommodate volunteers effectively.
+The program fee is allocated to cover placement services, administrative support, in country orientation and the ongoing maintenance of our projects across Sri Lanka.